Swooning Over Love Field — 1940

 One of America’s finest air terminals which takes care of more airline passengers, more air mail and more air express in ratio to population than any other air port in the country.

-And even more thoroughly painful is this article by Kent Biffle, “Ghosts Wait by Runway” (DMN, Feb.
-2, 1961), in a PDF here.
+(And even more thoroughly painful is the article in the Dallas News archives by Kent Biffle, “Ghosts Wait by Runway” — DMN, Feb.
+2, 1961.)

 Top photo from the post “The New Love Field” by Jacob Haynes, here.